ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### Analysis of Specific Pixel

-AutoIt provides several functions that simplifies the analysis of the current screen state.
+AutoIt provides several functions that simplifies an analysis of the current screen picture.
 All these functions operate with the GDI library objects.

-The coordinate systems that is used by AutoIt pixel analyzing functions are totally the same as coordinate systems for mouse functions.
+Coordinate systems that are used by the AutoIt pixel analyzing functions are totally the same as coordinate systems for AutoIt mouse functions.
 This is a list of the available coordinate systems:

 0\.
 Relative coordinates to the specified window.<br/>
 1\.
 Absolute screen coordinates.
 This mode is used by default.<br/>
 2\.
 Relative coordinates to the client area of the specified window.

-You can use the same [**Opt**](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function with **PixelCoordMode** parameter to switch between the coordinate systems.
-This is example to switch the relative coordinates to the client area mode:
+You can use the same [**Opt**](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function with a **PixelCoordMode** parameter to switch between the coordinate systems.
+This is an example of enabling a mode of relative coordinates to the client area:
 ```AutoIt
 Opt("PixelCoordMode", 2)
 ```
-Elementary function to get pixel color is the [**PixelGetColor**](https://www.autoitscript.com/autoit3/docs/functions/PixelGetColor.htm).
+Elementary function to get a pixel color is  [**PixelGetColor**](https://www.autoitscript.com/autoit3/docs/functions/PixelGetColor.htm).
 Input parameters of the function are pixel coordinates.
-Return value of the function is decimal code of a color.
-This is example **PixelGetColor.au3** script with usage of the function:
+Return value is a decimal code of the pixel color.
+This is an example **PixelGetColor.au3** script that demonstrates the function usage:
 ```AutoIt
 $color = PixelGetColor(200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-You will see a message box with a text after launching the script.
-This is example of the possible text message:
+You will see a message box with a color code after launching the script.
+This is example of a possible  message:
 ```
 The text color is: 0355BB
 ```
-This means that the pixel with absolute coordinates equal to x=200 and y=200 have a color value 0355BB in a [hex representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
-The color will be changed if you activate another application window that covers coordinates x=200 and y=200.
-This means that **PixelGetColor** doesn't analyze a specific window but instead it provides an information about entire Windows desktop.
+It means that the pixel with absolute coordinates equal to x=200 and y=200 have a color value 0355BB in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
+We have transformed a decimal code that have been returned by the function to a hexadecimal code by **Hex** function.
+Hexadecimal color representation is widespread and the most of graphical editors and tools use it.
+Resulting color value 0355BB will be changed if you will switch to another window that covers coordinates x=200 y=200.
+It means that **PixelGetColor** doesn't analyze a specific window but the entire desktop picture instead.

-This screen-shoot of API Monitor application with hooked Windows API calls of the script:
+This is a screenshoot of API Monitor application with hooked Windows API calls from the script:

 ![PixelGetColor WinAPI Functions](winapi-get-pixel.png)

-You can see that AutoIt **PixelGetColor** wraps the [**GetPixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) Windows API function.
+You can see that AutoIt **PixelGetColor** function wraps the [**GetPixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) WinAPI function.
 Also a [**GetDC**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the **GetPixel** function.
-The input parameter of the **GetDC** function equal to NULL.
-This means that a desktop DC is selected to operating.
-Let's try to avoid this limitation and specify a window to analyze.
+Input parameter of the **GetDC** function equals to NULL.
+It means that a desktop DC have been selected for further operations.
+We can avoid this limitation by a specifying a window to analyze.
 It allows our script to analyze not active window that is overlapped by another one.

-This is a **PixelGetColorWindow.au3** script that uses a third parameter of the **PixelGetColor** function to specify a window to analyze:
+This is a **PixelGetColorWindow.au3** script that passes a third parameter of the **PixelGetColor** function to specify a window to analyze:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-This script should analyze a pixel into the Paint application window.
+The script should analyze a pixel into the Paint application window even it have been overlapped.
 The expected value of the pixel color is **FFFFFF** (white).
-But if you overlap the Paint window by another window with a not white color the result of script executing will differ.
-The API Monitor log of Windows API function calls for **PixelGetColorWindow.au3** script will be the same as for **PixelGetColor.au3** one.
+But if you overlap the Paint window by an another window with a not white color the result of the script executing will differ.
+The API Monitor log of WinAPI function calls for **PixelGetColorWindow.au3** script will be the same as for **PixelGetColor.au3** one.
 The NULL parameter is still passed to the **GetDC** WinAPI function.
 It looks like a bug of the **PixelGetColor** function implementation in AutoIt v3.3.14.1 version.
 Probably, it will be fixed in a next AutoIt version.
-But we still need to find a solution of the reading from a specific window issue.
+But we still need to find a solution for reading from a specific window issue.

 A problem of **PixelGetColorWindow.au3** script is an incorrect use of **GetDC** WinAPI function.
-We can avoid it if all steps of the **PixelGetColor** Autoit function will be perform manually through Windows API calls.
+We can avoid it if all steps of the **PixelGetColor** Autoit function will be perform manually through WinAPI calls.

-This algorithm is implemented in a **GetPixel.au3** script:
+This is an example of a possible manually implementation in a **GetPixel.au3** script:
 ```AutoIt
 #include <WinAPIGdi.au3>